Kami-no/overlay/README.md

 The purpose of beets is to get your music collection right once and for all.
 It catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
 Then it provides a bouquet of tools for manipulating and accessing your music.
 CLI-only. http://beets.radbox.org/

 Extra dependancies:
-- **discogs-client** - official Python API client for Discogs;
+- **discogs-client** - official Python API client for Discogs https://pypi.python.org/pypi/discogs-client;
-- **munkres** - python module implementing munkres algorithm for the Assignment Problem;
+- **munkres** - python module implementing munkres algorithm for the Assignment Problem https://pypi.python.org/pypi/munkres/;
-- **pyacoustid** - python module for Chromaprint acoustic fingerprinting and the Acoustid API.
+- **pyacoustid** - python module for Chromaprint acoustic fingerprinting and the Acoustid API https://pypi.python.org/pypi/pyacoustid/.

 #### Subsonic
 Subsonic is a complete, personal media streaming solution.
 Has premium features with subscription. http://www.subsonic.org/pages/index.jsp